 We organize for systemic change towards dignity and respect for undocumented families.

-Through Green Light WNY, we are advocating for NYS Assembly Bill 4050, which would create a path to safe, legal driving for all residents of New York State, regardless of legal status.
+Through Green Light WNY, we advocated for NYS Assembly Bill 4050, which creates a path to safe, legal driving for all residents of New York State, regardless of legal status.

 LGBTQ immigrants are vulnerable to the worst consequences of the immigrations system.
 They often have more to lose if they are deported and experience higher levels of discrimination and threat, both in daily life and in dealing with immigration officials.